NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Features
 #### Navigation

-- The top of the page features a navigation menu with the site links available to the right
+- The top of the page features a navigation menu with the site links available to the right.
 - home, menu, book, about us, login, register links: these take the user to the respected pages.
-- The navigation menu is available through the site and is styled reflecting which page the user is currently on(in bold) and which link is being hovered over (in red)
+- The navigation menu is available through the site and is styled reflecting which page the user is currently on(in bold) and which link is being hovered over (in red).

 ![menu-bar-full](readme-images/project-walkthrough/menu_full.png)